Bob, Agent of Hydra: Fictional character biography

+Bob is an agent of Hydra who joined to maintain a steady job, but later defects to Deadpool during his attack on Hydra.
+After the two and Agent X return to the United States, they discover that Outlaw and Sandi have disappeared.
+Bob accompanies Deadpool in rescuing them and becomes an honorary member of Agency X. Bob accompanies Deadpool in helping Doctor Strange save reality after T-Ray threatens it with his novice magic.

+Bob also traveled with Deadpool and Weasel to the Savage Land, where they encounter an assortment of dinosaurs.
+Deadpool attempts to teleport the dinosaurs to Genosha as a prank on Magneto, but instead transports them to the Genoshan embassy in downtown Manhattan, where they are possessed by Symbiotes.

+Bob is later seen assisting Deadpool defeat Tiger Shark.
+He explains that both he and Tiger Shark were hired by Norman Osborn.
+Deadpool soon realizes Green Goblin stole from him during the Secret Invasion.

+Later, Bob is called upon by Deadpool to join him in becoming a pirate.
+They become lost at sea, during which Bob develops scurvy.
+Deadpool brings him to Kalani, an information clerk, to treat him, and the two ultimately decide to live together.

-During the World War Hulks storyline, Bob uses a time platform to send Hulkpool (a gamma-powered Deadpool) back in time to kill Deadpool.
-Unfortunately, it sends him to an alternate reality where Thing is Blackbeard.
-Bob tries to correct the mistakes and ends up transporting dinosaurs to that reality.
-Further mistakes in that timeline cause Bob to be revered as an all-powerful god by the entirety of modern-day Earth.
+During the World War Hulks storyline, Bob transports Hulkpool (a gamma-powered Deadpool) back in time to kill Deadpool.
+However, he inadvertently alters the timeline, leading him to be revered as a god.

 Bob gets on the wrong side of a gang war between Tombstone and the Kingpin.
 Desperate to save his friend's life, Deadpool battles X-Force, who were trying to take him down.
 They agree to leave Deadpool alone when they realize he is simply trying to save Bob.

 Bob assists Deadpool when an old enemy threatens all of reality.
 Disposing of 'T-Ray' had caused magical breakage through multiple realms, so Doctor Strange sends Deadpool and Bob through said realms; their mission requires a monster slain in each one.
 Deadpool usually ends up saving Bob's life in each realm as well.

 After two years of absence, Deadpool again calls upon Bob to help secure an escape route for him and Shiklah.
-Despite initially being offended by Deadpool's long absence, he agrees to help, somehow getting a HYDRA Carrier to kidnap (thus, saving) the couple.
+Despite initially being offended by Deadpool's long absence, he agrees to help, somehow getting a Hydra Carrier to rescue them.
 However, the trio gets kidnapped by MODOK, interested in Shiklah's succubus powers.